Elikem161/book-exercise-docs/labmodule11/README-CSF.md

 The primary function of this setup is to:

-    Collect sensor data from IoT devices.
+Gather sensor data from Internet of Things devices.
-    Securely transmit this data using MQTT with TLS encryption, ensuring that the communication between devices and cloud is secure and authorized.
+Use MQTT with TLS encryption to safely send this data, making sure that device-to-cloud connectivity is both allowed and secure.
-    Process the data via cloud service functions (CSF) and an AWS Lambda function.
-The Lambda function, implemented for handling specific types of messages (like SensorData), performs operations on the incoming data.
+Utilize AWS Lambda functions and cloud service functions (CSF) to process the data.
+The Lambda function manipulates the incoming data and is used to handle particular message kinds (such as SensorData).

 How does your implementation work?